SriCharan004/c_mini_project/README.md

 - Register before booking tickets
 - Book tickets
 - Cancel tickets
-- Add to their balance
+- Add the amount to their balance
 - Know the status of the flight they have booked
 - Check their balance